reflectoring/reflectoring.github.io/_posts/2021-01-01-getting-started-with-graphql.md

 2. We define a schema with types, queries, and mutations.
 3. We associate functions called resolvers with the types in the respective programming language to fetch data from underlying systems.

-A GraphQL endpoint can live alongside of REST APIs.
+A GraphQL endpoint can live alongside REST APIs.
 Similar to REST, the GraphQL endpoint will also depend on a business logic layer for fetching data from underlying systems.

 Support for GraphQL constructs varies across implementations.
 While the basic types Query and Mutation are supported across all implementations,  support for the Subscription type is not available in a few.